Pain · Procurement

 FAR clauses sit in the compliance matrix, cross-referenced section by section to the RFP outline.
 DFARS clauses sit alongside FAR where the RFP is defense or defense-adjacent.
 BABA position sits in a stand-alone Buy American statement near the front of the response, declaring domestic content status for components covered by the act.
 NAICS code match sits in the cover sheet and in SAM.gov.
 See the /glossary/ entries on FAR, DFARS, NAICS code, and SAM.gov registration for the underlying definitions.

 Partially.
-The US procurement reader expects past performance entries in a fixed format: customer name, US point of contact, contract value in USD, period of performance, scope statement, outcome metric.
+The US procurement buyer expects past performance entries in a fixed format: customer name, US point of contact, contract value in USD, period of performance, scope statement, outcome metric.
 A German reference list with company logos and a project line does not parse as past performance and is treated as marketing.
 The fix is reformatting the same underlying references into US past-performance fields, with US contacts named where they exist and European contacts named openly where they are the only contact, rather than hidden.

 Inquiry through the contact form.
 Share the last three US RFP responses, the elimination notes or debriefs where they exist, the current response template, and a representative DACH response for comparison.
 Response within one business day.